chrisnorman7/pyrts/README.md

 * Get help with shift + slash (/).
 That's like typing a question mark on most keyboards.
 * Show the menu (activate) the thing you just selected with the space key.
 * Switch back and forth between objects at your current coordinates with comma (,) and full stop (.).
 * Select objects at your current coordinates by number with the number keys 1 to 9 on the top row.
-The 0 key reminds yu of the currently-selected unit.
+The 0 key reminds yu of the currently-selected object.
 * Select and deselect units with the x key.
 Deselect all units with shift + x (more useful than you might think).
 * Select entire groups of units with the qwerty keys (q, w, e, r, t, y, u, i, o, and p).
 Add shift to select individual units from a menu.
 The A key acts on all units you control.
 * Access the main menu with the f1 key.